JohnCJo/Linear-Regression/README.md

-# Linear-RegressionYou are given a real estate dataset (Download) consisting of the prices per unit area of
+# Linear-Regression

-different houses which have been sold.
+You are given a real estate dataset (Download) consisting of the prices per unit area of different houses which have been sold.
 In addition to the prices, the dataset shows other information about the houses which include transaction date, age of the house, distance to the nearest Metro Train Station (Metro Rail Transit- MRT) from the house, number of